tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 Update verifies and updates what is in the SDE.
 This grabs nuget packages and any other dependencies.
 EDK2 has a few external dependencies, such as GCC for ARM/AARCH64, IASL, and NASM.
-If you were to build without doing an update, the SDE would stop you and report that some external dependencies weren't satisified.
+If you were to build without doing an update, the SDE would stop you and report that some external dependencies weren't satisfied.
 It would prompt you to do an update.